jim108dev/pebble-flashcards/README.md

     exit
     ```

-1. Adjust path in `Makefile` accordingly.
+1. Adjust paths in `Makefile` accordingly.

 1. Set custom questions and and answers in `reference.csv`.